Git-RoySun/VoxalEngine/README.md

 # Voxal Engine
-Voxal Engine is a voxel game engine made with Vulkan and GLFW.
+Voxal Engine is a voxel game engine made with Vulkan and GLFW with a focus on procedural generation.

 ![image](https://github.com/Git-RoySun/Engine2/assets/25252952/d10aad84-218e-48dd-81e3-1516461b7aeb)